playframework/playframework/documentation/manual/working/javaGuide/advanced/routing/JavaRoutingDsl.md

 The DSL uses a path pattern syntax similar to Play's compiled routes files, extracting parameters out, and invoking actions implemented using lambdas.

 The DSL is provided by [`RoutingDsl`](api/java/play/routing/RoutingDsl.html).
-Since you will be implementing actions, you may want to import tha static methods from [`Controller`](api/java/play/mvc/Controller.html), which includes factory methods for creating results, accessing the request, response and session.
+Since you will be implementing actions, you may want to import the static methods from [`Controller`](api/java/play/mvc/Controller.html), which includes factory methods for creating results, accessing the request, response and session.
 So typically you will want at least the following imports:

 @[imports](code/javaguide/advanced/routing/JavaRoutingDsl.java)